emilygv/emilyvernon.com/about.md

 Before becoming a strategist, I <a href="/insights/getting-into-footwear" alt="Getting into Footwear" title="Getting into Footwear">designed footwear for Converse</a> out of both the global and EMEA offices.
 My role evolved into leading <a href="/insights/establishing-a-collective-trend-process" alt="Establishing a Collective Trend Process" title="Establishing a Collective Trend Process">regional consumer trend and insights</a> across EMEA, Brazil and APAC, while contributing insights to Nike as well.

-I am happy to chat about <a href="/insights/" alt="Insights" title="Insights">articles, insights or career development</a>.
+I am happy to chat about <a href="/insights/" alt="Insights" title="Insights">articles, insights or creative process</a>.
 </div>

 ## Last things